 - Use a strong, sharp knife, like a chef's knife, to cut the squash in half lengthwise.
 Insert the point of the knife into the middle of the flesh and cut downwards towards the base of the squash.

-- Drizzle the flesh of the squash with oil and season liberally with salt and pepper.
-Turn the squash flesh-side (cut-side) down on a parchment-lined baking sheet.
+Step 2: Drizzle the squash flesh with oil and season liberally with salt and pepper.
+Turn the squash flesh-side (cut-side) down on a parchment-lined sheet pan.

-- Bake for 30-40 minutes at 400 degrees until tender.
-The flesh should separate into spaghetti-like strands when scraped with a fork.
+Step 3: Bake for 30-40 minutes at 400℉ until tender.
+When scraped with a fork, the flesh should separate into spaghetti-like strands.

-- Meanwhile, in a skillet, cook the pancetta until browned and crisp.
-Transfer to a paper towel-lined plate.
+Step 4: Meanwhile, cook the pancetta in a skillet until browned and crisp.
+Transfer it to a paper towel-lined plate.
 Drain the excess fat, leaving 1-2 teaspoons.

 - One squash serves two as a main dish or four as a side dish.
 For a vegetarian option, simply omit the pancetta.